iJynx/gloation/README.md

 This is a super beta version of the theme and I hope to improve on it.
 If you find any issues please open an issue on github.
 Any contributions are greatly appreciated!

+## MAKE SURE YOU HAVE DARK MODE ENABLED BY DEFAULT

 # Preview
 ![img1](https://i.imgur.com/eTOyja0.png)
 ![img2](https://i.imgur.com/VZHWF4J.png)